September has been a month where things came to a head for me.

 I'm also tired of flaring up over little things.
 A cup bangs against the side of the sink as I'm putting it in the sink, and I cuss up a storm at it.
 That's an over-reaction.
 I don't want to raise my blood pressure or become an irritable old woman.
 Grandma was always so sweet to everyone and that definitely made it easier to get treated nicely back.

-So I poured over my metaphysical books, battling with my loss of faith in that good things are meant to be the norm, and battling with my fear that maybe this isn't fixable.
+So I pored over my metaphysical books, battling with my loss of faith in that good things are meant to be the norm, and battling with my fear that maybe this isn't fixable.
 Maybe I really blew it.

 But after five days at home, digging through my own library, catching up on other reading (and constantly getting reminders and guidance from various sources, including old magazines and Dr. Phil), writing out my thoughts, I found an affirmation in a Joseph Murphy book (see below), and I also rediscovered my faith.
 God had not left me, I was not alone.
 (Normally, I'd talk to Grandma about such things.)